evgenyneu/js-evaluator-for-android/README.md

 ## Synchronous loading

 JavaScript code is loaded synchronously.
-For example, suppose you wan to load `jQuery` and then use it.
+For example, suppose you want to load jQuery and then use it.

     jsEvaluator.evaluate(jQuery);